Avocarrot/hiring/data-analyst/assignment.md

 ### Deliverables

 - A short summary explaining the process you followed to produce the report.
 This can be a text file, Google doc or anything similar.
-- Any scripts or tools used during the process.
+- Any scripts or screenshots from tools used during the process.

 # How to submit the assignment